lost-ferry/ferry-db/README.md

 # Use Case#8: Namespaced Indexed Table
-Allow the developer to create a define a table structure with an index column.
+Allow the developer to define a table structure with an index column.
-The index column only has unique values.
+The index column only allows unique values.
 The table supports the following data
 types:

 Index column once created cannot be deleted or altered.